Skip to main content

 Allogeneic stem cell transplant

 The donor’s tissue type (also known as the HLA type) should match the patient’s tissue type as closely as possible to help prevent the risk of major problems with the transplant.
 Tissue type is based on certain substances on the surface of cells in the body.
 The closer the tissue match between the donor and the recipient, the better the chance the transplanted cells will “take” and begin making new blood cells.
+This is different from a person’s blood type (also known as ABO or Rh).

-When a stem cell transplant might be used
+When a SCT might be used

-SCT may also be recommended for children with some less common forms of ALL, such as those whose leukemias have the Philadelphia chromosome or those with T-cell ALL that don’t respond well to initial treatment.
+SCT may also be recommended for children with less common forms of ALL, such as those whose leukemias have the Philadelphia chromosome or those with T-cell ALL that don’t respond well to initial treatment.

-Acute myelogenous leukemia (AML): Because AML relapses more often than ALL, SCT might be recommended right after the AML has gone into remission (after the initial chemo treatment), if the child has a brother or sister with the same tissue type who can donate stem cells for the transplant.
-This is especially true if there is a very high risk of relapse (as with some subtypes of AML or when there are certain gene or chromosome changes in the leukemia cells).
+Because AML relapses more often than ALL, SCT might be recommended soon after the AML has gone into remission (after the initial chemo treatment), if the child has a donor who can donate stem cells for the transplant.
+This is especially true if there is a very high risk of relapse.
+This may be the case with some types of AML or when there are certain gene or chromosome changes in the leukemia cells.
 There is still some debate about which children with AML need this type of intensive treatment.

 If a child with AML relapses after their first round of standard chemo, most doctors will recommend SCT as soon as the child goes into remission again.